-- (1) EPCO, Inc. and its private company affiliates own the sole 0.01% GP interest.
+- (1) EPCO, Inc. and its private company affiliates own the sole 0.01% GP interest and an aggregate 77.4% LP interest in Enterprise GP Holdings L.P., including 16,000,000 Class C units that are eligible to be converted into units on February 1, 2009 on a one-to-one basis.
 The remaining LP interests in Enterprise GP Holdings L.P. are publicly owned. - (2) Does not include our general partner's interest in distributions above the minimum quarterly distribution.
-With respect to the quarter ended June 30, 2007, our general partner received 13.1% of the total cash we distributed to our partners.
+With respect to the quarter ended December 31, 2007, our general partner received 13.6% of the cash we distributed to our partners.